Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

 Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

-Address of Record
+External Contact or Address of Record

-What is an Address of Record?
+What is an external contact?

-Why should I establish an Address of Record?
+Why should I establish an external contact?

 In the event that either we or you suspect that your CNetID and password/passphrase have been compromised, we will need a means of communication that is not dependent on CNetID and password/passphrase.
 If we used your University email address and your password/passphrase had been stolen, the communications might be intercepted.